sikopet/blog/posts/kubernetes.md

 What goes into a pod?

 * Will these containers work correctly if they land on different machines?
-* Should go into a Pod: web server + git scynhronizer - they communicate via filesystem
+* should go into a Pod: web server + git scynhronizer - they communicate via filesystem
-* Should got into separate Pods: Wordpress + DB - can communicate over net
+* should go into separate Pods: Wordpress + DB - can communicate over net

 Resources